Honors and Awards

 Rochester Distinguished Scholar

 The Distinguished Scholar award recognizes doctoral alumni who have led distinguished careers in academia, private enterprise, public service and the arts.
-The Provost selects one or more recipients of this award annually from nominations put forward by the University community.
-It is presented at the University doctoral commencement ceremony.
+An individual is eligible for the award if he or she has earned a PhD from the University and is not currently an employee.
+The Provost selects the recipient of this award in consultation with the University Dean of Graduate Studies.
+The award is presented annually at the University doctoral commencement ceremony.

 - Past recipients